top of page

 We asked ourselves, how can we rebrand therapy to make it less intimidating for men?

-Mimente Activo attempts to make therapy less foreign and intimidating by build on a tool that based on our interviews, lots of men already use to care for their mental and physical health: Exercise!
-The product also connects the well being of the mind and body, a strong value within Latin Culture that our interviewees expressed.
+Mimente Activo attempts to make therapy less foreign and intimidating by building on a tool that lots of people already use to care for their mental and physical health: Exercise!
+The product also connects the well-being of the mind and body, a strong value within Latin Culture that our interviewees expressed.

-We designed an app to facilitate the coach-user interaction and to allow users to track both their physical and mental health progress.
+Our app facilitates the coach-user interaction and allows users to track both their physical and mental health progress.

 Testing and Iteration